marfarma/content-aware-sidebars/readme.txt

 == Frequently Asked Questions ==

+If you have any questions not answered here, feel free to contact jv[at]intox.dk.

-= Who's great? =
+= How do I use `display_ca_sidebar()`? =

-You are.
-Use the support forum or send an email to jv[at]intox.dk for questions or feedback.
-FAQ will get here eventually.
+This function handles all sidebars that are set to be handled manually.
+It can be inserted anywhere on your site in any quantity, either as it is, or with the following parameters:

+`include` (array|string)
+Insert IDs of sidebars.
+By using this, the function will only handle the sidebars whose IDs are included.
+Default is `null`.

+`before` (string)
+Change the html to be displayed before the sidebar.
+Default is `<div id="sidebar" class="widget-area"><ul class="xoxo">`.

+`after` (string)
+Change the html to be displayed after the sidebar.
+Default is `</ul></div>`.

+The function accepts URL-style strings as parameters too, like the standard WordPress Template Tags.

 == Screenshots ==

-1. Add a new content aware sidebar visible with all pages, search result and a specific category.
+1. Add a new Content Aware Sidebar to be displayed with All Posts and Another Page.
 It replaces `Main Sidebar`
-2. Simple overview of current content aware sidebars
+2. Simple overview of all created Content Aware Sidebars
-3. Add widgets to our new sidebar
+3. Add widgets to the newly added sidebar
-4. Viewing a static front page. `Main Sidebar` is visible
+4. Viewing front page of site. `Main Sidebar` is displayed
-5. Viewing a page.
-The content aware sidebar has replaced `Main Sidebar`
+5. Viewing Another Page.
+The Content Aware Sidebar has replaced `Main Sidebar`

 == Changelog ==

+= 0.7 =

+* Added: sidebars will be displayed even if empty (i.e. hidden)
+* Added: author rules on singulars and archives
+* Added: page template rules
+* Added: javascript handling for disabling/enabling specific input on editor page
+* Fixed: minor tweak for full compatibility with wp3.3
+* Fixed: function for meta boxes is called only on editor page
+* Fixed: proper column sorting in administration
+* Fixed: specific post type label not supported in WP3.1.x
+* Fixed: type (array) not supported as post_status in get_posts() in WP3.1.x
+* Fixed: code cleanup

 = 0.6.3 =